Micah Richards: Fiorentina (loan)

 On 1 September 2014, Richards signed for Fiorentina on a season-long loan.
-The loan fee was £3.5m rising to £4.7m should the transfer had made permanent at the end.
+The loan fee was £3.5m rising to £4.7m should the transfer be made permanent at the end.

 Seventeen days after signing on 18 September 2014, Richards made his Fiorentina debut in a UEFA Europa League match against Guingamp, coming on as a substitute for former City teammate Stefan Savić, and set up the club's third goal of the game, in a 3–0 win.
 Three days later on 21 September 2014, he made his league debut for the club, coming on as a late substitute, in a 1–0 win over Atalanta.
 On 28 September 2014, Richards made his first Serie A start for Fiorentina against Torino.
 Richards chose not to remain at Fiorentina; he only made 10 appearances in the league and a further seven in European competitions as manager Vincenzo Montella switched to a 3–5–2 formation after Richards had arrived.
 He also faced his own injury concern along the way.